Can I Cook It

 Cook Low and Slow

-Add the sliced onions and a pinch of salt.
-Stir to coat in the fat.
-Cook over medium to medium-low heat, stirring every 5-10 minutes.
-The onions will release moisture, soften, and start to turn translucent (10-15 minutes).
+Add onions and a pinch of salt.
+Cook over medium-low heat, stirring every 5-10 minutes.

 5